FuelLabs/fuel-specs/src/protocol/tx_validity.md

         if not input.contractID in contracts:
                 return False
     elif input.type == InputType.Message:
-        if not input.messageID in messages:
+        if not input.nonce in messages:
                 return False
     else:
         if not (input.txID, input.outputIndex) in state: